 With advances in tech moving at lightning speed, companies now have to engage their customers across many platforms and channels.
 These marketing channels might include:

-The goal of omnichannel marketing is to make sure your brand is instantly recognizable to your customers because no matter where they interact, they encounter consistent, on-brand messaging, functionality, and visuals.
+If you need to know what is omnichannel marketing aiming for, it’s to make sure your brand is instantly recognizable to your customers.
+Because no matter where they interact, it will ensure they encounter consistent, on-brand messaging, functionality, and visuals.

 At a glance, omnichannel and multichannel marketing might sound like the same thing — both focus on multiple customer engagement channels.
 But when it comes to omnichannel vs. multichannel marketing strategies, the difference lies in how they’re implemented.